dwerkjem/SecureShellMaster/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the SecureShellMaster Commercial Limit License (SSMCLL).
 See the [LICENSE](LICENSE) file for details.

 ## AI Filtering